Fine shape I: Fine shape

 $\nu_M(X)$ contains the same information as the {\it co-neighborhood filtration}

-which is often more convenient to use, and will often be abbreviated as $\bar\nu X$.
-It is a directed family of subsets of $M\but X$ whose members are closed in $M\but X$.
+which is sometimes more convenient to use, and will often be abbreviated as $\bar\nu X$.
+It is a directed family of closed subsets of $M\but X$.

-On the other hand, if $K$ and $L$ are compact subsets of $M$, then $K\cup L$ is another one.
+On the other hand, if $K$ and $L$ are compact subsets of $M$, then so is $K\cup L$.
 Thus

-is a directed family of subsets of $M\but X$.
+is a directed family of closed subsets of $M\but X$.
 We will call it the {\it compact filtration} and often abbreviate to $\kappa X$.
-Each member of $\kappa X$ is locally compact (since it is an open subset of a compact space) and closed in $M\but X$.
+It is easy to see that every closed subset of $M\but X$, contained in a member $\kappa X$, is itself a member of $\kappa X$.
+Each member of $\kappa X$ is locally compact (since it is an open subset of a compact space).